-As the first anniversary of the founding of the UGHA approaches, we can see all too clearly how much more must be done for gay where.
+As the first anniversary of the founding of the UGHA approaches, we can see all too clearly how much more must be done for gay liberation and the freeing of our gay brothers and sisters everywhere.

 MEETING HAPPENINGS

 - -the first official meeting of the fall semester was held on Sept.
 11, 1974.
 The filmstrip, The Invisible Minority, was shown. - -the second meeting was held on Sept.
 18,1974.
 It was announced that nominations for the executive positions would be accepted. - -it was moved and passed to send \$25.00 to Gays for Equality in Winnipeg to help cover their expenses for the National Conference.